 What is computer-aided design (CAD?)
 CAD refers to the creation, modification, analysis, or optimization of a design via a computer and can be used to design curves and figures in two-dimensional or three-dimensional space.

 What is a computerized maintenance management system (CMMS)?
-A CMMS largely keeps track of maintenance tasks and data.
+A CMMS is software that largely keeps track of maintenance tasks and data.

 What are COVID-19 screening questions?
-COVID-19 screening questions are employee health questions that can be used in Safeguard in order to increase employee health and safety.
-Safeguard helps companies screen for COVID-19 risk factors, stay compliant, and provide a safe office environment as employees return to the office.
+COVID-19 screening questions are employee health questions that can be used in Safeguard as workplace health checks to increase employee health and safety.
+These questions can help with contact tracing and overall employee wellness.

 What are curated spaces?
-Curated spaces areas that are designed to focus on specific tasks.
+Curated spaces are workplace areas designed to focus on specific tasks.